 - Mental health training is available to anyone motivated to gain knowledge and skills in suicide prevention or in enhancing their mental health literacy to support the veteran community.
-Access to these particular groups does not require broader eligibility to Open Arms - Open Arms can refer eligible clients for a psychiatric assessment and for support to inform treatment planning (see Referral and Allocation Procedure (202-07)).
-Any Open Arms eligible client can be referred for assessment.
-Current serving members can access medical services through the ADF.
+Access to these particular groups does not require broader eligibility to Open Arms - Open Arms can refer the partners, recent ex-partners, and children of Vietnam veterans for a psychiatric assessment to inform treatment planning. - Current serving members can access medical services through the ADF.